mathewgomas-alfred/mathewgomas.io/general_concepts/file_formats/file_jxl.rst

     - Disabled -- Never use this regardless :guilabel:`Tradeoff`.

 Generate patches
     This determines whether or not to try and reuse bits and pieces of an image.
-This can be useful with images that have a lot of repeating bits, like tilesets, images with text or images using a lot of patterns.
+This can be useful with images that have a lot of repeating bits, like sprite art, images with text or images using a lot of patterns.

     - Default -- Encoder will select this option depending on :guilabel:`Tradeoff`.
     - Enabled -- Always use this regardless :guilabel:`Tradeoff`.